fvasquezcastro/preditr/README.md

 2. Find the container running the PrEditR instance, identified by the image name and port number.
 3. Click the **stop button** to halt the application.
 4. To remove the stopped container, click the **delete button**.
 This action deletes the container instance, but the pulled image is preserved in the `Images` tab for future use.

+## Limitations

+1. PrEditR assumes that each base editor performs a single type of nucleotide transition (e.g., A>G, C>T, C>G, …).
+For editors capable of multiple conversion types, a workaround is to define them as separate editor entries—one for each distinct conversion.
+2. RNA base editors are not supported.
+3. PAM sequences are assumed to lie immediately downstream (3') of the protospacer.
+4. All protospacers designed in a single run must be of the same length.
+While PrEditR supports variable protospacer lengths in general, mixed-length designs cannot be combined in a single execution.
+5. PrEditR assumes uniform editing efficiency across all positions within the defined editing window; position-specific editing probabilities (i.e., weighted editing windows) are currently not supported.
+6. While the command-line version uses forking for child processes—speeding up processing and reducing RAM usage—the Shiny app relies on multisession mode, which significantly increases memory consumption and leads to slower performance.

 ## Reporting Issues